 Three social movements categorized as precursors to modern American city planning (public health/sanitary reform, settlement house and housing reform, and parks planning) responded to the challenges and consequences of chaotic urbanization prior to modern planning's beginnings.
 The City Beautiful movement was a fourth response at about the same time that modern planning began.
 The Garden Cities Movement simultaneously commenced in England and was imported soon after.
 American planning grew out of and hoped to provide a broader, more comprehensive vision to these movements.

-Five interrelated and overlapping movements of the 19th Century have significant effects on the first half of the 20th Century and were precursors to city planning
+Five interrelated and overlapping movements of the 19th Century had significant effects on the first half of the 20th Century and helped initiate modern American city planning.